 Remote Guest Speakers

 Guest speakers can provide valuable perspectives or expertise in any course, and Zoom now allows for much more flexible scheduling without requiring busy speakers to visit the classroom in person.
-Consider the following tips and suggestions to ensure your virtual guest lectures run smoothly and effectively.
+Consider the following tips and suggestions to ensure your remote guest lectures run smoothly and effectively.

 Choosing a guest speaker

 Thanks to the virtual nature of Zoom, it is now possible to host guest speakers from across the country or the world.
 Don’t be afraid to aim high and consider a diverse cast of potential speakers, including industry leaders, colleagues, or even former students of the class.
 However, make sure you communicate your interest to potential speakers with sufficient advance notice, and don’t forget to remind them about the details of the commitment.

 Set up a practice or check-in Zoom session with your speaker